The CU vs CSU decision usually comes down to your major, your budget, and your daily fit.

 Does test-optional change the strategy?

 It changes what you emphasize.
+Both CU and CSU remain test-optional for the 2025–26 cycle, even as many flagships nationally have returned to test-required.
 If you don’t submit scores, your grades, rigor, and fit become even more important.
 CU’s admitted ranges show the score bands for students who did submit.